WDI-SEA/notes/09-other-topics/internet-fundamentals/readme.md

 In real world terms, it's like how we use street addresses for finding a house, rather than using Latitude and Longitude coordinates - they're easier to remember and to read.

+#### IPv6

+Internet Protocol version 6 (IPv6) is the most recent version of the Internet Protocol (IP), the communications protocol that provides an identification and location system for computers on networks and routes traffic across the Internet.
+IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of I[Pv4 address exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).

+IPv6 addresses are represented as eight groups, separated by colons, of four hexadecimal digits.
+The full representation may be shortened; for example, 2001:0db8:0000:0000:0000:8a2e:0370:7334 becomes 2001:db8::8a2e:370:7334.

 #### Client and server communication

 All client-server protocols operate in the application layer.
 The application-layer protocol defines the basic patterns of the dialogue.